 Salivary Gland Hypofunction and Xerostomia

 Radiation therapy can damage salivary glands, causing salivary hypofunction and xerostomia.
-(Refer to the Oral Complications of Head and Neck Radiation section for more information.)
+(Refer to the Oral Complications of Head and Neck Radiation section of this summary for more information.)
 In addition, selected chemotherapeutic agents (singly or in combination) have been implicated in causing salivary dysfunction and xerostomia.
 However, it has not been possible to draw consistent conclusions about the effects of cancer chemotherapy on salivary gland function.Dysphagia

 Dysphagia and odynophagia are common in cancer patients and can exist before, during, and after treatment: